Indawgyi Lake: Flora and fauna

 Indawgyi Lake is within the confines of Indawgyi Lake Wildlife Sanctuary, which was established in 1999 by the Ministry of Ecotourism.
 The sanctuary, which encompasses 780 km2, contains a variety of animal species, including rare mammals and birds.
-Indawgyi host more than 65 species of fish, but there are no endemics (a few fish that historically were believed to be endemic are now known to also occur elsewhere).
+Indawgyi hosts more than 65 species of fish, but none are endemic.
+A few fish that historically were believed to be endemic are now known to also occur elsewhere.

-One of Myanmar's important bird areas, 10 endangered species can be found.
+It is one of Myanmar's important bird areas, where 10 endangered species can be found.
 Of these species, greylag geese, Oriental darter and purple swamphen are prominent during the month of January.
 A tour of the lake by motor canoe allows one to view a large array of wetland species.
 It appears that the lake and surrounding wetlands provide an important winter feeding habitat.

 Indawgyi area is important for not only waterbird and water dependent bird but also Scavenging Birds like vulture because Indawgyi area holds one of the key vulture populations in Myanmar.
 Two Critically Endangered vulture species: the white-rumped vulture Gyps bengalensis and slender-billed vulture Gyps tenuirostris inhabit the whole year round and breed in this area.

 A large area of natural grassland in the northern part of the lake is the home of the endangered hog deer.
 Hog deer was discovered in the Indawgyi area in Northern Myanmar during the biodiversity surveys in 2011.
 A rapid assessment with local people indicated the resident population is facing threats such as subsistence hunting and habitat conversion for agriculture.
 Subsequent camera trapping in early 2012 confirmed the presence this species in the Indawgyi area.